Alt-right: Donald Trump 2016 presidential campaign and election

 In June 2015, billionaire businessman Donald Trump announced plans to campaign to become the Republican nominee for the 2016 presidential election, attracting the interest of alt-rightists as well as from white nationalists more broadly, neo-Nazis, KKK groups, and the Patriot movement.
 Vocal in their support for Trump's campaign, this cause energized the alt-right and gave them the opportunity for a broader audience.
 Niewert observed that "Trump was the gateway drug for the alt-right", with many individuals learning of the movement through their interest in Trump.

 Ideologically, the alt-right remained "far to Trump's right", and Trump himself had little understanding of the movement.
+Tait argued that the mainstream media largely "overstate[d] the connection" between Trump and the alt-right.
 Many alt-rightists recognized that Trump did not share their white nationalism and would not bring about all the changes they desired; they nevertheless approved of his hard attitude to immigration, his calls for a ban on Muslims entering the U.S., and for a wall to be built along the border with Mexico to curtail illegal immigration.
 They were grateful that he had shifted the national conversation rightward, and that he had shown that it was possible to challenge the mainstream conservative movement from the right.
 Griffin called on alt-rightists to "join the Trump campaign... to take down the hated cuckservative establishment".
 A small minority of alt-rightists were against supporting Trump; The Right Stuff contributor "Auschwitz Soccer Ref" complained that two of Trump's children had married Jews.

-A keen Twitter user, in November 2015 Trump retweeted a graphic about African-American crime statistics which included the white nationalist hashtag "#WhiteGenocide".
+A keen Twitter user, in November 2015, Trump retweeted a graphic about African-American crime statistics which included the white nationalist hashtag "#WhiteGenocide".
 The alt-righter RamZPaul rejoiced, retweeting Trump's piece with the comment: "Trump watches and is influenced by the Alt Right".
 Over coming months, Trump retweeted a second tweet that had "#WhiteGenocide" as a hashtag as well as sharing other tweets issued by white supremacists.
 The alt-right saw this as further evidence that Trump was their champion.